BrandenEK/Blasphemous.Multiplayer/README.md

 ---

 ## Configuration settings
-- These settings can be modified in the 'multiplayer.cfg' file generated in the same folder as the application
+- These settings can be modified in the 'multiplayer.cfg' file located in the "Modding/config" folder

 ### Server: